maptv/decalendar/docs/decalendar.md

 ## Basics

 At their core, Decalendar counts fractions of a year, while Declock counts fractions of days.
 The denominator for Decalendar is the number of days in the year, while for Declock the denominator is $10^x$, where $x$ is the number of digits in the numerator.
-In both systems, only the numerator, not the denominator, is provided.
+In both systems, only the numerator (the number of days or parts of the day that have passed), not the denominator, is provided.
 In the context of Decalendar, the number "5" means 5 days have passed in the year, while in the context of Declock, "5" means 5 tenths (⁵/₁₀) of the day have passed.

 The brevity of such Decalendar days and Declock times may make them hard to distinguish in isolation, but they often make perfect sense in context.
 For example, if someone says "let's have lunch at 5", it is clear that they are referring to a time and not a day of the year.
 Also, the value itself may provide a clue, because calendar days cannot be greater than 365, while times can have as many digits as desired.
 For this reason, there is no ambiguity with the number "500", it can only mean noon.